jetbrains-academy/refactoring-course/Introduction/Introduction/Introduction/task.md

 - **Section 3: Renaming code**
     - Lesson 1: Naming rules
     - Lesson 2: Rename refactoring in IDE
-    - Lesson 3: Task - Fix typos, change the code to comply with naming rules and camelCase convention
 - **Section 4: Moving code**
     - Lesson 1: Cohesion and coupling
     - Lesson 2: What is Move refactoring?